-This course will enable students to understand the basic skills of Kho-Kho and Kabaddi and the ways to improve performance.
-It aims to develop an understanding about the rules and regulations, dimensions of the court, duties of the officials (before, during and after the match), duties of coach and captain, structure and functions of National and International Kho-Kho and Kabaddi Federations
+This course will enable students to understand the basic skills of Kabaddi and the ways to improve performance.
+It aims to develop an understanding about the rules and regulations, dimensions of the court, duties of the officials (before, during and after the match), duties of coach and captain, structure and functions of National and International Kabaddi Federations

-CO No. Expected outcome Learning Domains CO1 Understand the fundamental skills and concept of Kabaddi R,U CO2 Demonstrate various drills and exercises to improve the raiding and defending technique R,U,A CO3 Understand the fundamental skills and concept of Kho-kho R,U,A CO4 Develop proficiency in marking of the court, rules and officiating skills in kho kho A,An,E
+CO No. Expected outcome Learning Domains CO1 Understand the fundamental skills and concept of Kabaddi R,U CO2 Demonstrate various drills and exercises to improve the raiding and defending technique R,U,A CO3 Develop proficiency in marking of the court, rules and officiating skills in kabaddi A,An,E

-^{}Remember (R), Understand (U), Apply (A), Analyse (An), Evaluate (E), Create
+Remember (R), Understand (U), Apply (A), Analyse (An), Evaluate (E), Create